 The student is responsible for any classroom misbehavior, academic misconduct or indiscipline, which is conducive to the educational process and for achieving standards of performance established by the instructor.
 A student may be penalized for any misbehavior or misconduct.
 Academic misconduct includes (but is not limited to) giving or receiving assistance on a test, quiz, or homework assignment for which such assistance is not permitted, falsifying a document to obtain an excusal from a test, and using unauthorized notes on a test or quiz.
 “The instructor has the final authority in all matters relating to the course content, grading practices, and classroom policies and procedures.”
 Penalties for Academic Misconduct range from an “F” in the course to “expulsion” from the college.
-In the tests or final exam, you will not be allowed to use the textbook or class-notes or handouts or formula.
+In the tests or final exam, you will not be allowed to use the textbook or class-notes.

 Book Fee or Book Rental Fee

-The book fee is $50.00 each one and Books Rental Fee is $100.00 per an academic year ( two semesters) The Book fee and the Book Rental Fee must be paid the due date.
+The book fee is $50.00 each one and Books Rental Fee is $100.00 per an academic year (two semesters) The Book fee and the Book Rental Fee must be paid the due date.
 If these fees are not paid by the due date, the child will not receive his/her books.